 Let me start off with a blasphemous admission: I hated the Bronx.
 [Gasp!]
 A lot of people love to reminisce about it and proudly cross their arms into an X chanting “BX!”And while it does give me a warm sense of pride and camaraderie to hear others boast about our roots, to me, when I’ve said I’m from the Bronx, it’s been more of proud victory than an ode.
 The South Bronx wasn’t some romantic story for me, it was… the South Bronx!
 So when I finally broke out of the perpetual chains of the hood, I thought I was home-free.
 But to my gradual dismay, getting out was only half the journey.

 When I went to college in rural USA, studied abroad, and entered corporate America, what followed was an entirely different realm and a new set of challenges to which there was no guidebook or paved road for the daughter of immigrants to follow.
 Although the hardest part was over, I realized that if I wanted to continue forward, I still had a lot left to learn.

 DISCLAIMER: This is not to say that all/only people in the BX have a lot of learning to do.
-I think people around the world, from a small farm town in Wyoming to a rich socialite on the Upper East Side have a lot to learn when they leave their surroundings.
+I think people around the world (from a farmer in Wyoming to the royal family) have a lot to learn when they leave their surroundings.
 It’s a part of life and being human. 😉

 Everyone Can’t Come

-When everyone is hustling in la lucha together, compassion and helping each other come naturally.
+When everyone is hustling in la lucha together, compassion and helping each other tend to come more naturally.
 You can relate to one another and you both have little to lose.
-However, once you start to grow forward and out, it’s hard to stick around the same people as your paths bifurcate.
+However, once you start to grow forward and out, it’s unfortunately hard to stick around the same people as your paths bifurcate.